How to Cook Brussels Sprouts So They're Actually Delicious

 Brussels sprouts can be boiled (gently, please), steamed, roasted, grilled, braised and sautéed.
 Good flavor companions include onions, garlic and shallots; walnuts; caraway and fennel seeds; a mustardy vinaigrette; brown butter; bacon and other smoky, salty meats; nutty, pungent cheeses, such as Swiss or Gruyère; and herbs like sage and dill.

-Try breaking the heads apart into individual leaves and quickly stir-frying—or scattering the leaves over the top of a pizza with Italian sausage or caramelized onions and blue cheese.
-Or try these more classic preparations:
+Try breaking the heads apart into individual leaves and quickly stir-frying-or scattering the leaves over the top of a pizza with Italian sausage or caramelized onions and blue cheese.
+Or keep reading for more classic preparation styles.

 Pictured Recipe: Brussels Sprout Salad with Bacon Vinaigrette